 After an injury on a vessel, an individual might receive visitors from the insurance company trying to get them to sign an agreement.
 The individual must desist from signing any agreement without legal advice from their maritime lawyer.

 After an injury, a person must avoid admitting to any fault, even when they feel like they may be at fault.
 The best thing to do is contact a maritime lawyer and relate the entire incident to them.

 The United Arab Emirates is one of the few countries in the GCC with a comprehensive and modern maritime law system in place.
 However, the UAE still has a number of deficiencies in its maritime legislation and in its overall maritime regulatory framework.

 When it comes to hiring a UAE maritime lawyer, you need someone familiar with the in and out of maritime law.
 Maritime laws can be technical as there are several procedures and guidelines regarding maritime activities.
 These activities can include filing a maritime claim, signing a contract, registering a vessel, chartering a vessel e.t.c.

-Amal Khamis Advocates are leading UAE maritime law advocates.
+Al Obaidli & Al Zarooni Advocates & Legal Consultants are leading UAE maritime law advocates.
 We provide legal advice and assistance in maritime disputes arising from maritime contracts, carriage of goods, and chartering.
 Our clients are based in UAE and across the Middle East.
 We can help you win your case and get the compensation you deserve.

-At Amal Khamis Advocates Legal Consultant, we have lawyers with vast knowledge and experience in maritime laws.
+At Al Obaidli & Al Zarooni Advocates & Legal Consultants, we have lawyers with vast knowledge and experience in maritime laws.
 We pay utmost attention to our clients and try to work with them to protect their rights and interests.
 Contact us today to seek legal aid as regards maritime matters.